FelixFuhs/ChessVisionBenchmark/README.md

 - Rate limits: If you see HTTP 429 errors, the runner retries with backoff.
 Tune via `.env`:
   - `OPENROUTER_MAX_RETRIES=3`
   - `OPENROUTER_RETRY_BASE=2.0`
+  - Add `--sleep-ms 800` (or higher) to space requests when using free tiers.
   - Use `--max-items` for quick/cheap tests.
 - Anthropic/Gemini: not wired-in in v0 of this code; can be added following the same pattern used for OpenAI/OpenRouter.